The MW Examination

 Only after successfully passing all three elements of the Exam is someone eligible for membership of the Institute.
 It is membership of the Institute and abiding by its Code of Conduct that confers the right to the qualification Master of Wine and use of the title, or its abbreviated form (MW) after their name.

-For more detail on each of the three parts of the Examination, please see the links to the left.
+For more detail on each of the three parts of the Examination, and how the Exam is set and marked, please see the links to the left.